 - Oxford University visits

 - Oxbridge and Russell Group University preparation

 For further activities to widen your son/daughter’s interest, please refer to each department’s curriculum page for their super curricular activity list.

-- Read - Reading encourages the development of literacy skills and boosts concentration.
+- Reading with your child, or encouraging them to read independently, as it encourages the development of literacy skills and boosts concentration.
 It introduces students to new vocabulary, which can then be transferred to their studies.
 Encourage your child to use the local and school library.